containers/automation_images/README.md

      link located in the upper-right of the pull-request page, under 'Reviewers'.

+6. When ready for review, somebody besides the author must click the green *Review changes* button within the PR.
+Assuming the review is (eventually) marked as 'approved', and the PR is not a *draft*, it will automatically merge when all CI tests pass.

-4. This repo. follows the [fork & pull model](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork)
+5. This repo. follows the [fork & pull model](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork)

-5. Strict-merging is enabled to guarantee the tip of the base branch has always been checked by automation.
+6. Strict-merging is enabled to guarantee the tip of the base branch has always been checked by automation.
 All pull requests must be kept up to date with the base branch.
 The [Mergify bot can help with this.](https://doc.mergify.io/commands.html#commands)